FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 	- final damage = base damage
 I want to push the criticality even further.
 I want to make every hit location count.
 Wing and tail hits decrease maneuverability, engine hits may explode the plane totally and so on. ***BUT*** since the planes are so small, and movement is so quick and since there isn't a dedicated aim button, it's not a question of skill, but rather, a question of RNG.
 Maybe have different hitboxes for different parts of the plane.
 I want to really rework the health and damage system.
+Maybe setup the criticality assignment of the bullets so that the attributes in the pilot and the bullet resources define the criticality.
+Maybe the pilot determines if the shot is critical or not and the bullet's criticality curve determines the damage value.
+More experienced pilots hit more critical shots.
+The pilot criticality values are as follows:
+1. Criticality value range - is a value ranging from 5 - 25, experienced pilots have lower range values while rookies have larger values.
+2. Criticality threshold - is a value ranging from 2 - maximum range -2.
+This is the value that determines if a shot is critical or not.
+Experienced pilots have higher values while rookies have lower values.
+How it to works:
+1. Pick a random number from the criticality values range.
+2. Compare that selected number with the criticality threshold.
+	1. If it is greater than the threshold, the shot is not critical
+	2. If it is equal or less than the threshold, the shot is critical.
 ### Fuel and Ammunition
 These are also variables.
 Very simple.
 Fuel goes down at a pre-determined rate i.e. the longer you fly, the more fuel you consume.
 Running out of fuel results in the plane coasting and eventually crashing.
 Just like repairs, you can go back to bases or carriers to refuel and rearm.
 ### Pilots